texfaq/texfaq.github.io/FAQ-texthings.md

 example, the `pdflatex`, `xelatex` and
 `lualatex` executables each combine LaTeX with an enhanced TeX engine.
-Indeed, most (if not all) of the development of Context is now using LuaTeX.
+Indeed, most (if not all) of the development of ConTeXt is now using LuaTeX.

 Some executables combine the features of multiple enhanced TeX
 engines: for example, `pdftex` now (in current distributions)